css-javascript-toolbox/css-javascript-toolbox-plugin/readme.txt

 = 6.1.3 =
 * Enhance: UI Compatibility with Wordpress >= 3.8.
+* Deprecated: New Block Form Activate, Location Hook and Initial position fields.
+* Deprecated: Block Revisions.
+* Deprecated: Blocks Backup and Restore.
+* Deprecated: Assignment Panel Select-Childs Checkboxes.
+* Deprecated: Minimize and Mazimize All.
+* Deprecated: Batch Process (Delete All and Delete Empty).
+* Deprecated: Output Location Switch (Header and Footer).
+* Deprecated: State Switch (Activate, Deactivate and Invert).
+* Deprecated: Shortcode TinyMCE button (Community users has to write Shortcode manually).
+* Deprecated: Don't load more assignment objects by scroll (Community users has to use the pagination list).

 = 6.1.2 =
 * Fix: Break Wordpress frontend page pagination by issuing 301 redirect.